Description of carpenter ants

 Damage caused by carpenter ants

 Carpenter ant nests are very common inside trees, especially older trees that are hollow or have a significant amount of dead limbs and branches.
 The nests are usually in rotted, decayed wood, although some nests may extend into sound heartwood in the center of the tree.
-Carpeter ants cannot eat wood.
-Instead the discard sawdust to the outside of the tree as they chew up the wood to make nest tunnels and chambers inside the tree.
+Carpenter ants cannot eat wood.
+Instead they discard sawdust outside of the tree as they chew up the wood to make nest tunnels and chambers inside the tree.

 Carpenter ants in trees are not directly harmful to the tree.
-Control is not essential for the tree's health, as the ants are only taking advantage of an existing situation of soft, weak wood in which to establish their colony.
-Stress, mechanical injury, environmental conditions, disease or other insects are responsible for killing limbs or sections of the trees in which the ants are able to nest.
-Once injury has occurred, wood decay can set in if moisture is present; it is the wood decay that gives the carpenter ants the opportunity to colonize the tree.
-Carpenter ants use knots, cracks, holes and old insect tunnels to gain access to these areas.
+Therefore, control is not essential for the tree's health, as the ants are only taking advantage of an existing situation of soft, weak wood in which to establish their colony.
+Stress, mechanical injury, environmental conditions, disease, or other insects are responsible for killing limbs or sections of the trees in which the ants can nest.
+Once injury has occurred, wood decay can set in if moisture is present; the wood decay allows the carpenter ants the opportunity to colonize the tree.
+Carpenter ants use knots, cracks, holes, and old insect tunnels to gain access to these areas.

 Management of carpenter ants

-Control of carpenter ants inside trees is difficult but can be done as a way to reduce invasion of the ants into adjacent structures.
+Control of carpenter ants inside trees is difficult but can be done to potentially reduce the ants' invasion into adjacent structures.
 It is also possible for ant colonies located inside trees to form satellite colonies inside a nearby home wall.
-Available controls are not likely to permanently rid a tree of carpenter ants so retreatment every year or so may be necessary.
+Available controls are not likely to permanently rid a tree of carpenter ants, so retreatment every year or so may be necessary.
 Dust insecticides containing pyrethroids or carbaryl labeled for use on trees in the landscape are suggested for control.
 Apply the dust directly into the nest cavity.
-Residual insecticide sprays can be applied to the tree trunk, the nest opening and other surfaces where the ants travel.
+Residual insecticide sprays can be applied to the tree trunk, the nest opening, and other surfaces where the ants travel.
 For more information please read this article.

 Plugging or sealing tree cavities or treating tree wounds with wound dressings is not advised.
 Such treatments are unnecessary and will not eliminate nor prevent decay or carpenter ant activity.
 Also, cutting down otherwise viable trees that happen to be infested with carpenter ants is generally not necessary.